 My culinary experience:

 Therefore, I was exposed to sophisticated ingredients as a young child.
-My friends ate peanut butter and jelly in their sack lunch, but my brown bag often included the likes of a savory meatloaf sandwich or egg salad sandwich with springs of fresh dill.
-Thanks Mom.
+My friends ate peanut butter and jelly sandwiches in their sack lunch, but my brown bag often included the likes of a savory meatloaf sandwich or egg salad sandwich with springs of fresh dill.
+That was my normal.

 Having worked in the restaurant industry in every role, from dishwasher to bartender, I understand what it means to cater to diners and serve them gorgeous food or a cocktail that brings them back.
 I want people to remember my food, my parties and come back again.

 I’ve written restaurant reviews as a one-time dining panelist for my city’s newspaper.
 Here’s an example of a phenomenal Vietnamese restaurant, a place I reviewed because I love their pho.
 You can also view some of my dining-out experiences on Instagram.

 Let’s be friends!
 Email a question or topic and post suggestions to email@example.com.
 One Delightful Life can also be found on Pinterest, Instagram, Twitter, and Facebook.
 You can also leave a note on the contact page.

 Thanks so much for visiting.
 I encourage you to have fun and create a more delightful life!

 Do you want to collaborate on a tourism partnership?
 Email a suggestion to firstname.lastname@example.org.